hmay1415/reading-notes/growth.md

 3. View mistakes as great learning tools!
 Think about all the mistakes you've made in the past and how rarely you've made them a second time.

 ![alt text](https://edsurge.imgix.net/uploads/post/image/12467/mind_as_muscle-1565189295.jpg)

+To navigate back to the main page click [here](https://hmay1415.github.io/reading-notes/)